Jump toUpdate content

 - Pricing depends on the storage class you have selected.

-- It is possible to change storage classes at any time from the Object Storage bucket dashboard.
+- It is possible to edit the storage classes at any time from the Object Storage bucket dashboard.

 A list of the bucket’s objects displays including the newly uploaded objects.